 3. Parisians Start Their Workday At 10:30

 There is a moment in the show where Emily shows up early at her office and finds it locked.
 Her colleagues are straggling to work several hours later with the boss finally showing up after 11 am.
 The reality is different.
-I’ve worked in several companies in Paris and London and I’ve never worked as much as in Paris.
+I’ve worked in several companies both in Paris and London and I’ve never worked as much as in Paris.
 It depends on your job, but Parisians usually start their workday between 9 to 9:30 (some people have 1 to 2 hours to commute), have a 1-hour lunch break, and usually finish their day around 7-8 pm.

 Some of them bring work at home and continue to work during their weekends and evenings.
 For the French, presentism at work is very valued, and someone who is staying late at work always has a better chance to be promoted (even if he/she’s not very productive).
 Yes, the French have plenty of public holidays and vacation time (from 5 to 7 weeks per year), but French workers regularly top league tables for productivity.